-The shareholder loan, provided to Enexis Holding through a special-purpose vehicle (SPV), Vordering op Enexis B.V, which is fully owned by Enexis's shareholders, was on-lent to the operating company (Enexis B.V.) via an inter-company loan under essentially the same terms as the shareholder loan.
-We understand that the bond issuances, aimed at refinancing the shareholder loan upon the maturity of its tranches, are positioned at the Enexis Holding level, with the proceeds on-lent to the operating company via a back-to-back intercompany loan of the same amount and with the same conditions and maturity as the bond issuance.
-We also note that Enexis's committed revolving overdraft facility is also at the Enexis Holding level.
-On the basis of these funding policies, we currently regard the risk of structural subordination for lenders at the holding level as low.
-Furthermore, the last tranche of the shareholder loan, payable in 2019, could be converted into equity in case of adverse development Enexis's financial profile, which we perceive as a material credit positive.
+The shareholder loan, provided to Enexis Holding N.V. through a special-purpose vehicle, Vordering op Enexis B.V, which is fully owned by Enexis's shareholders, was on-lent to the operating company (Enexis B.V.) via an inter-company loan under essentially the same terms as the shareholder loan.
+Current and future bond issues, aimed at refinancing the shareholder loan upon the maturity of its tranches, are positioned at the Enexis Holding N.V. level, with the proceeds on-lent to the operating company via a back-to-back intercompany loan.
+We also note that Enexis's committed RCF is also at the Enexis Holding N.V. level.
+On the basis of these funding policies, we regard the risk of structural subordination for lenders at the holding level as low, hence the rating of Enexis Holding N.V. and Enexis B.V. are the same.
+Furthermore, the last tranche of the shareholder loan, payable in 2019, could be converted into equity in case of a deterioration in Enexis's financial profile, which we perceive as a material credit positive.